ArthurZhou/copyCatV/README.md

 # copyCatV
-Bind to a directory and copy it when avaliable
+Bind to a directory and copy it when available

+# Build
+Use `v .` to build
+Use `v -cflags -mwindows .` to build a no-console version